syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

   customResource := &kubeconv1beta1.Website{}

   // Then retrieve from the cluster the resource that triggered this reconciliation.
-  // The contents of this resource are then stored into an object used throughout reconciliation. err := r.Client.Get(context.Background(), req.NamespacedName, customResource)
+  // Store these contents into an object used throughout reconciliation. err := r.Client.Get(context.Background(), req.NamespacedName, customResource)
-  // If the resource cannot be translated into a "Website" resource type, return failure. if err != nil {
+  // If the resource does not match a "Website" resource type, return failure. if err != nil {
     return ctrl.Result{}, err
   }